BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Methods

-The classification head described above was trained with $K=2$ for ABIDE and OASIS, and $K=3$ for ADNI.
-Performance was evaluated using ROC-AUC: standard ROC-AUC for binary classification (ABIDE, OASIS) and macro-averaged AUC for multi-class classification (ADNI).
+where $\mathbf{z} = (z_1,\ldots,z_K)$ denotes the output logits and $y$ the ground-truth label, with $K=2$ for the binary cohorts (ABIDE, OASIS, PPMI) and $K=3$ for ADNI.
+For PPMI, subject-level representations were aggregated from patch-token features over a fixed central axial range corresponding to subcortical structures most affected in PD.
+Performance was evaluated using ROC-AUC, reported as standard ROC-AUC for the binary cohorts and macro-averaged AUC for the multi-class ADNI setting, across training data ratios from $10\%$ to $100\%$.